 '''

 When working with VLAN mapping types, the SCE must be configured using the following CLI:

 SCE2000#> configure

 SCE2000(config)#> in li 0

 SCE2000(config if)#> VLAN symmetric classify

 '''

 Managing Properties

-The following table lists the p3subs operations relevant to managing subscriber properties.
-The property names depend on the application running on your system.
+The application property names depend on the application running on your system.
 To find descriptions of the application property names and values, see the documentation provided with the application installed on your system.